LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/project-constraints.md

 <box type="warning">

-If you are not sure if your product complies with a certain constraint/recommendation, please seek clarification by posting in the [forum]({{module_org}}/forum/issues) (preferred) or emailing the supervisor.
+If you are not sure if your product complies with a certain constraint/recommendation, please seek clarification by posting in the [forum]({{module_org}}/forum/issues) (preferred) or emailing the lecturer.
 </box>

 </div>